The Mysterious Affair at Styles: Dedication

 The book's dedication reads: "To my Mother".

 Christie's mother, Clarissa ("Clara") Boehmer Miller (1854–1926), was a strong influence on her life and someone to whom Christie was extremely close, especially after the death of her father in 1901.
 It was while Christie was ill (circa 1908) that her mother suggested she write a story.
-The result was The House of Beauty, now a lost work, which hesitantly started her writing career.
-Christie later revised this story as The House of Dreams, and it was published in issue 74 of The Sovereign Magazine in January 1926 and, many years later, in 1997, in book form in While the Light Lasts and Other Stories.
+The result was The House of Beauty, now lost, which hesitantly started her writing career.
+Christie later revised the story as The House of Dreams and it was published in issue 74 of The Sovereign Magazine in January 1926 and many years later, in 1997, in book form in While the Light Lasts and Other Stories.

 Christie also dedicated her debut novel as Mary Westmacott, Giant's Bread (1930), to her mother who, by that time, had died.

 Literary significance and reception

 The Times Literary Supplement (3 February 1921) gave the book an enthusiastic, if short, review, which stated: "The only fault this story has is that it is almost too ingenious."
 It went on to describe the basic set-up of the plot and concluded: "It is said to be the author's first book, and the result of a bet about the possibility of writing a detective story in which the reader would not be able to spot the criminal.
 Every reader must admit that the bet was won."

-The New York Times Book Review (26 December 1920), was also impressed:
+The New York Times Book Review (26 December 1920) was also impressed:

 Though this may be the first published book of Miss Agatha Christie, she betrays the cunning of an old hand...
 You must wait for the last-but-one chapter in the book for the last link in the chain of evidence that enabled Mr Poirot to unravel the whole complicated plot and lay the guilt where it really belonged.
 And you may safely make a wager with yourself that until you have heard M. Poirot's final word on the mysterious affair at Styles, you will be kept guessing at its solution and will most certainly never lay down this most entertaining book.

-The novel's review in The Sunday Times of 20 February 1921, quoted the publisher's promotional blurb concerning Christie writing the book as the result of a bet that she would not be able to do so without the reader being able to guess the murderer, then said, "Personally we did not find the "spotting" so very difficult, but we are free to admit that the story is, especially for a first adventure in fiction, very well contrived, and that the solution of the mystery is the result of logical deduction.
+The review of the novel in The Sunday Times of 20 February 1921 quoted the publisher's promotional blurb concerning Christie writing the book as the result of a bet that she would not be able to do so without the reader being able to guess the murderer then said, "Personally we did not find the "spotting" so very difficult, but we are free to admit that the story is, especially for a first adventure in fiction, very well contrived, and that the solution of the mystery is the result of logical deduction.
 The story, moreover, has no lack of movement, and the several characters are well drawn."